 Consider some fitness level: There are a lot of stairs involved and some steps are high and uneven and not too easy if you have short legs, but the view from the top is outstanding.
 Many areas are accessible through narrow steps in the rock and on a rainy day the steps can be slippery.
 You have the option to pay to take the elevator up also.

 What to wear: First of all, I recommend to wear comfy and sturdy shoes if you are planning to visit all the sites and climb up to the top.
 Comfortable clothes - gym attire can be a good choice!
+A rain jacket is also a great idea if it is on a rainy day.
 I saw a lot of girls wearing dresses and high heels - they look cute, but they didn't seem to be having too much fun trying to climb up the marble steps and path on a rainy day.
 All for a good Instagram picture, right 😉

 How to explore the Marble Mountains in Danang, Vietnam